prestodb/presto/presto-docs/src/main/sphinx/connector/iceberg.rst

 Type mapping
 ------------

-PrestoDB and Iceberg each support types that the other does not.
-When reading from or writing to Iceberg, Presto converts the data types from Iceberg to equivalent Presto data types, and from Presto to equivalent Iceberg data types.
+PrestoDB and Iceberg have data types not supported by the other.
+When using Iceberg to read or write data, Presto changes each Iceberg data type to the corresponding Presto data type, and from each Presto data type to the comparable Iceberg data type.
-Refer to the following sections for type mapping in each direction.
+The following tables detail the specific type maps between PrestoDB and Iceberg.

 Iceberg to PrestoDB type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^